ddeville/spillo-sharing-sdk/README.md

 Spillo Sharing SDK
 ==================

 Creating a plugin to share item with Spillo is very simple.
-The SDK is just a single header defining a `LLSpilloSharingService` protocol that your plugin’s principal class needs to conform to.
+The SDK is just a single header declaring a `LLSpilloSharingService` protocol that your plugin’s principal class needs to conform to.

 ### How to develop a plugin